Wulf Raeck

 Wulf Raeck (born 1950) is a German archaeologist, specializing in classical archaeology.

 Education

-Wulf Raeck studied at the University of Bonn, Hamburg University, and the University of Göttingen.
+Wulf Raeck studied at the University of Bonn, the University of Hamburg, and the University of Göttingen.
 His areas of study were classical archaeology, ancient history, classical philology, and art history.

-His doctoral dissertation, 1980 (published 1981), was about the portrayal of barbarians in Athenian art in the sixth and fifth centuries B.C.
+His doctoral dissertation of 1980 (published 1981) was about the portrayal of barbarians in Athenian art in the sixth and fifth centuries B.C.

-He received a travel fellowship from the German Archaeological Institute for 1980-1981, traveling through the Mediterranean.
+He received a travel fellowship from the German Archaeological Institute from 1980 to 1981, traveling through the Mediterranean.

 Professional career

-After his travels, Raeck received an appointment at the Institute for Classical Archaeology at the University of Munich, where he wrote his habilitation (1987; published 1992) on classic picture themes in late antiquity.
+After his travels, Raeck received an appointment at the Institute for Classical Archaeology at LMU Munich, where he wrote his habilitation (1987; published 1992) on classic picture themes in late antiquity.

-In 1994, he took a position in classical archaeology at Greifswald University.
-Two years later, he transferred to a post at Frankfurt University, where he held a teaching position in classical archaeology until 2015.
+In 1994, he took a position in classical archaeology at the University of Greifswald.
+Two years later, he transferred to a post at Goethe University Frankfurt, where he held a teaching position in classical archaeology until 2015.